luskaner/aoe2DELanServer/README.md

   - Quick Play.
   - Ranked.
   - Spectate Games.
-- Not possible without internet:
+- Not possible as it would require internet and some access to the user profile:
   - Steam & Xbox Friends.
 - Not implemented:
   - Changing player profile icon: the default will always be used.